 Rail options to and from other European cities are many.
 The jump-off and arrival points for links with neighbouring countries are listed below, followed by options connecting major cities.

-Poland: Berlin (for Poznan/Posen, Warsaw/Warschau and Cracow/Krakau).
-Trains to Wroclaw/Breslau and from Berlin run through Cottbus and Szczecin/Stettin trains leave from Angermünde near Berlin.
+Poland: Berlin (for Poznań/Posen, Warsaw/Warschau and Cracow/Krakau).
+Trains to Wrocław/Breslau and from Berlin run through Cottbus and Szczecin/Stettin trains leave from Angermünde near Berlin.
 For direct Cracow services turn to DB’s IC Bus (see Bus travel below).
 For direct Cracow services turn to DB’s IC Bus (see Bus travel below).
 Polish for Warsaw is Warszawa and Polish for Cracow is Kraków.

 Austria: Munich (for Salzburg, Innsbruck or Bregenz) or Passau (for Linz and Vienna/Wien).